LEOXINGU/lftools/README.md

 </div>

 ### Delete database
-This tool allows you to delete / drop any PostgreSQL database.
+This tool allows you to delete / drop any PostgreSQL database.</br>
 Notes:
 - To perform this operation, it is necessary that the database is disconnected, that is, it is not open in any software (PgAdmin, QGIS, etc.).
 - To delete more than one database, the names must be filled in separated by a "comma".
-Attention: This operation is irreversible, so be sure when performing it!
+</br>Attention: This operation is irreversible, so be sure when performing it!
 <div align="center">
 <table style="text-align: left; width: 275px;" border="0" cellpadding="0" cellspacing="0">
   <tbody>